The Daily Princetonian

+Bryan Zhang as of December 2024.

-Former editors and columnists of the paper include a United States President, Supreme Court Justices, U.S. ambassadors, journalists at publications like The New York Times and The Washington Post, and several Pulitzer Prize winners.
-The paper has won a Silver Crown at the Columbia Crown Awards and was a finalist for a National Pacemaker Award in 2014.
+Notable alumni include Woodrow Wilson, the 28th U.S. president, Supreme Court justices, U.S. ambassadors, and journalists at various media outlets.
+The paper has received accolades such as a Silver Crown at the Columbia Scholastic Press Association Awards in 2012 and a finalist position for the Associated College Press Online National Pacemaker Award in 2014.

 History

 19th century

-The Prince is the second oldest daily college newspaper in America.
-The paper was founded on June 14, 1876 as a biweekly publication named The Princetonian.
-As the college grew, the paper grew: it became a weekly in 1883 and a tri-weekly in 1885.
-The name would change to The Daily Princetonian when it was produced five afternoons a week in 1892; in 1895, it was produced six mornings a week.
+The Prince is the second oldest daily college newspaper in the United States.

+The newspaper was founded on June 14, 1876 as a biweekly publication and initially named The Princetonian.
+As the college grew, the newspaper grew too.
+In 1883, it became a weekly.
+In 1885, it increased its publication schedule to three-times weekly.
+In 1892, its name was changed to The Daily Princetonian, its current name, and its publication schedule was increased to five afternoons a week.
+In 1895, its publication was increased again to six mornings a week.
 Early issues of the Prince called for unproctored examinations, a policy introduced with the implementation of the honor code system at the college in 1893.
-Another issue published a telegraphic report of a baseball game, one of the first times a college used a telegraph in its coverage.
+Another issue published a telegraphic report of a Princeton Tigers baseball game, one of the first times a college used a telegraph in its coverage.